Tabisch/ExchangeScripts/README.md

 # MailServerStatistics

-Powershell script for pulling statistics from Exchange
+Powershell scripts for pulling statistics from Exchange